How Long Does it Take to Immigrate to the United States?

 The law requires that all of the allotted numbers be used each year.
 Under certain circumstances, one category may not use all of its numbers.
 When this occurs, the leftover numbers usually fall to a lower preference category.
 For example, suppose all the numbers allocated for family 1st preference are not used up in a year.
 In that case, the unused numbers will go to family 2nd Preference to be used by spouses and sons and daughters of permanent residents.
 Brothers and sisters of United States citizens can receive any numbers not used by the first three family preferences.
 Unfortunately, no unused numbers ever reach the family 4th Preference.

 The information in this article does not constitute legal advice.
 The law is constantly changing, and we make no warranty of the accuracy of information.

 This answers most of the frequently asked questions which we receive in our office.
-If after reading this you have questions about immigrating to the United States or any other immigration matters, please call Litwin & Smith and arrange a consultation at either our South San Francisco, or Santa Clara office.
+If you have questions about immigrating to the United States or any other immigration matters after reading this, please call Litwin & Smith at and arrange a consultation at either our South San Francisco or Santa Clara office.
 There is an initial consultation fee for the first half-hour.

 DOS, Visa Bulletin, https://travel.state.gov/content/travel/en/legal/visa-law0/visa-bulletin.html